AtanasVA/cms_project/README.md

 - [x] Install and setup Prisma and the docker-compose file.
 - [x] Ensure no duplicate slugs can be added to the database.
 Each page should have its unique slug.
 - [x] Add basic error handling
+- [x] Add new posts table and create a relation between pages and posts
-- [] Add functionality allowing the user to create, edit and delete posts for each page.
+- [x] Add FE functionality allowing the user to create, edit and delete posts for each page.

+- [] Add CRUD queries for the posts and link them with the scaffolded FE functionality
-- [] Add pagination for the created pages.
+- [] Add pagination for the created pages and page content
 - [] Add advanced error handling.
 A toast with the error returned from the server will be a nice touch
 - [] Add form validation on the modals using [Zod](https://zod.dev/)
 - [] Possibly add [Formik](https://formik.org/) to handle the form submissions more gracefully
 - [] Improve the type-safety of the queries
+- [] Sanitize codebase and abstract components such as Grid, Header..

 ## Tech used